Ecwid/ecwid-api-docs/includes/_jsapi.md

 The customer’s address as stored in the address book.

 **Fields:**

 Name | Type | Description
 ---- | ----- | -----------
-id | integer | The unique address id Ecwid database person | Person | The object describing the address along with the person’s name and phone number.
+id | integer | The unique address id Ecwid database person | Object (Person) | The object describing the address along with the person’s name and phone number.

 ## Cart